ranbureand/multilingual-experiment/readme.markdown

 We create a new variable named `navigation_pages` which returns a list of the pages that, [in their front matter](#pages-1), have:

 + the `language_reference` variable equal to the current page’s language_reference variable (`page.language_reference`)
-+ the `language` variable equal to the slug of the current language in the array `snippets.languages`
++ the `language` variable equal to the slug of the current language item in the array `snippets.languages`

+If we set the front matter of the pages correctly, the size of the array `navigation_pages` should be:

++ equal to one if the current page <u>has</u> a corresponding page translated in the current language in the array `snippets.languages`
++ equal to zero if the current page <u>does not have</u> a corresponding page in the current language item in the array `snippets.languages`

 ``` liquid
 {%- if navigation_pages.size > 0 %}